Coaching and mentoring - your guide to successfully finding a coach on the Wales Coaching Network

 Q. Who can search for coaches, and do I have to pay?

-A. The list is free to access for all employees of public service and third/voluntary sector organisations in Wales.
+A. The list is free to access for all employees of public service organisations and registered charities operating in Wales.
 There is no charge for coaching provided.

 Q. What are the terms and conditions?